Airport Emergency Service

 Marine search & rescue

-With two hovercraft and two jet boats, AES are ready to assist with any search and rescue operations.
+With two hovercraft and two jet boats, AES are ready to assist with any search and rescue operations within the Manukau harbor.

 Does this lifestyle sound like you?